 If there are so many different types of securities, why are stocks mentioned so much more?
 And how do stocks differ from all the other types of securities?

 One of the reasons you may hear more about stocks is that the stock market is often used as an economic indicator.
-This means that when the news wants to make claims about the health of the economy, it may do so by referencing the movements of the stock market.
-Specific categories of stocks can also be used as economic indicators in specific industries or geographic locations.
+This means that when the news wants to make claims about the economy’s health, it may do so by referencing the movements of the stock market.
+Specific categories of stocks can also be used as economic indicators in particular industries or geographic locations.
 For example, tech stocks can be used as an indicator of the tech industry.

 Investors have two main options for trading securities; through exchanges or over-the-counter.
 Exchanges are typically more liquid and more regulated than over-the-counter trading.
 While exchanges may be the form of trading more investors are familiar with, in recent years, trading over-the-counter, which is when securities are traded directly between investors, has gained popularity.